rpalmer93/cookie-stand/newjournal.md

 Journal Entry 2:

 Today we added constructor functions into our webpages as well as a table to show the daily sales estimates by hour per location.
 We also learned about object oriented programming.

+Journal Entry 3:

+Today in lecture we went over a big review of our code for our Salmon Cookies project.
+A lot of time was spent going over how to properly implement the table in JS and HTML.
+We also were tasked with going over our CSS and HTML and adding more styling to our pages.